michnaugh1/Michigan_Constitution/1963/README.md

 Constitutionality: The United States Supreme Court held in Reynolds v Sims, 377 US 533; 84 S Ct 1362; 12 L Ed 2d 506 (1964) that provisions establishing weighted land area-population formulae violate the Equal Protection Clause of the United States Constitution.
 Because the apportionment provisions of former art IV, §§ 2 - 6 are interdependent and not severable, the provisions are invalidated in their entirety and the Commission on Legislative Apportionment cannot survive.
 In re Apportionment of State Legislature—1982, 413 Mich 96; 321 NW2d 565 (1982), rehearing denied 413 Mich 149; 321 NW2d 585; stay denied 413 Mich 222; 321 NW2d 615, appeal dismissed 459 US 900; 103 S Ct 201; 74 L Ed 2d 161.
 Former Constitution: See Const.
 1908, Art.
 V, § 3.

-© 2020 Legislative Council, State of Michigan

 § 4 Annexation or merger with a city.

 History: Abrogated.
 Init., approved Nov.
 6, 2018, Eff.
 Dec.
 22, 2018

-© 2020 Legislative Council, State of Michigan

 § 5 Island areas, contiguity.

 History: Abrogated.
 Init., approved Nov.
 6, 2018, Eff.
 Dec.
 22, 2018

-© 2020 Legislative Council, State of Michigan

 § 6 Independent citizens redistricting commission for state legislative and congressional districts.